Scott Siegel, Ph.D, MHCDS

 Director of Cancer Control & Population Sciences

-Scott Siegel, Ph.D., is a licensed psychologist and director of Population Health at ChristianaCare.
-In this role, Dr. Siegel works collaboratively with multidisciplinary teams in the health system and with governments, universities, and community-based organizations to improve population health.
+Scott Siegel, Ph.D., MHCDS is a licensed psychologist and the Director of Cancer Control & Population Sciences within the Helen F. Graham Cancer Center & Research Institute at ChristianaCare.
+In this role, Dr. Siegel works collaboratively with multidisciplinary teams in the health system and with government, academic, and community-based partners to reduce the overall burden of cancer and advance health equity.

 Multimedia